-To model the Netherlands, we use a small open economy framework with overlapping generations and households that are heterogeneous in age, education, and productivity.
+To model the Netherlands, we use an open economy framework with overlapping generations and households that are heterogeneous in age, marital status, education, and productivity.
 Fiscal policy in this economy is summarized by tax schedules on incomes and assets and a tax rate on consumption.
 We compute values under current policy and use them-along with estimates for preferences, technologies, and wage processes-as inputs to our reform problem.
 In the reform problem, we compute the maximum consumption equivalent gain, which is restricted to be the same for all households.
+We also compare this gain to results of a utilitarian planning problem with equal Pareto weights on all individuals and constraints that ensure educational choices align with educational ability.

-For our baseline parameterization, we find large welfare gains, on the order of 17 percent of lifetime consumption.
+For our baseline parameterization, we find large welfare gains, on the order of 21 percent of lifetime consumption.
 Optimal consumption allocations are higher and more smooth than allocations under current policy, while leisure allocations are lower and more volatile.
 To investigate this further, we decompose the total gain into contributions for level effects and contributions for improved insurance-for consumption and leisure.
-Increasing mean consumption is by far the largest source of gain, although some education groups with high variability in wages also have significant gains in lowering consumption dispersion.
+Increasing mean consumption is by far the largest source of gain, although some education groups with high variability in wages also have significant gains in lowering consumption dispersion.1